MFoster/MEFSocketBundle/README.md

 I recommend using phpunit to start and then you can actually test it with your browser.

     phpunit -c vendors/MEF --group="websocket"

-This test group sends a lot of data to and from your server, the results aren't 100% every time, socket communications are tricky and i'm still ironing out the kinks, but it should have an 80%+ success rate, if you didn't catch it at the top, this is still certifiably grade A Beta...

 ### Testing WebSocket with a browser